vmware-archive/node-examples/function-execution/README.md

-# The function-execution Example
+# The Function Execution Example

-This Node.js example provides a simple Javascript application, which demonstrates basic calling a server side function on a Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application that demonstrates calling a server-side function on a Pivotal GemFire cluster.
 This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.

 ## Prerequisites